-- 7. Next, use the Date box above the map to change the default date setting, which shows the most recent data, to a custom month and year.
-Select October 2010, the date of the highest level of unemployment resulting from the 2007-09 recession.
-Which states had the highest rates of unemployment then? - 8.
-Mouse over each of these high-unemployment states and the monthly rate will appear.
+- 8. Next, go back to the Tools menu and you'll see that further below the Data box is a Date box.
+The default date setting shows the most recent data.
+Change the date to the month/year of the highest level of unemployment from the 2007-09 recession.
+Which states had the highest rates of unemployment then? - 9.
+Mouse over or click on each of these high-unemployment states and the monthly rate will appear.
 Which state had the highest unemployment rate?
 What was that rate?
-What may have been happening in that state's economy? - 9.
-Save your FRED[®] map by clicking Save Map in the Account Tools menu.
+What may have been happening in that state's economy? - 10.
+Save your GeoFRED[®] map by clicking Save & Share in the Tools menu.
+Click Save Map.
 Type a name for your map in the space provided.
 You may add it to a Category you create.
-Click Save Map. - 10.
+Click Save Map. - 11.
 Dashboard option: Open the dashboard in which you want to save the map.
-Click Add Widget and select Map.
+Click Add Widget and select GeoFRED® Map.
 Find your map on the list that appears.
-Click it and then click Add Widget to Dashboard. - 11.
-Return to FRED[®].
-Next, change the date to the most recent month with complete data and repeat the steps to save the map. - 12.
+Click it and then click Add Widget to Dashboard. - 12.
+Return to GeoFRED[®].
+Next, change the date to the most recent month with complete data and repeat the steps to save the map. - 13.
 Open your downloaded maps or dashboard and compare the maps side by side.
-What other general observations can you make by comparing and contrasting these two maps, especially regarding changes in the unemployment picture?
+What other general observations can you make by comparing and contrasting these two maps, especially regarding the improvement in the unemployment picture?